-- 1. The following persons are eligible for admission to the Master's programme: - a. those who have obtained a Bachelor's degree in Psychology.
-Those who have an academic bachelor's degree other than Psychology can only apply if the Bachelor's degree is substantially relevant to the Master's specialisation of their choice. - statistics is a key issue in the Master's programme of Psychology and good knowledge of statistics is essential.
+- A minimum of 27 ECTS in statistics and research methods, AND - A minimum of 10 ECTS in academic writing, AND - A minimum of 15 ECTS in theoretical courses and skills training covering general knowledge of psychology. - c.
+Statistics is a key issue in the Master's programme of Psychology and good knowledge of statistics is essential.
 Applicants must fill in the form 'Statistical Background' and provide details regarding the relevant courses, and the number of (ECTS) credits obtained per relevant course. - 2.
 Persons who have obtained the Bachelor of Science in Psychology of Maastricht University (= the preceding Bachelor's Degree) are automatically admissible to the Master's programme.